 To address the world’s sensitivity to the overuse of fossil-fuel based plastics, IFG has implemented a core strategy to develop an industry-leading range of more sustainable plant-based staple fibre solutions.

 Rising to the rigorous performance requirements achieved by polypropylene, polyamide and polyethylene, IFG has invested extensively into the research, trialling and development of a new generation of alternative renewable plant-based fibres.
 These fibres meet and can exceed the stringent demands of the market, whilst working with the challenges and complexities associated with biopolymers.

-IFG are now able to supply a market-leading range of biopolymer derived fibres, including PLA and BPS.
+IFG are now able to supply a market-leading range of biopolymer derived fibres, including PLA and PBS.